 Important Attendance Information

 If students are absent for illness, a signed and dated note from the parent, or the doctor’s office must be sent to the teacher upon return.
 Doctor’s/dentist's notes must also come with students that are late arriving to school due to appointments in order for the absence to be excused.
-If you have any questions regarding attendance, please contact or Registrar, Elaine Gamboa, or our Assistant Principal, Nancy Jung.
+If you have any questions regarding attendance, please contact or Registrar, Terri Rosales, or our Assistant Principal, Lara Mercer.

 Good attendance habits will build great school success!
 Thank you for your help.